polylogyx/platform-docs/11_Responses/Responses.md

 The response actions are available on Windows endpoints only.

-Perform these steps to respond to an alert:
+Perform these steps to take a response.
 1. Access the web interface for the server.
 2. Navigate to SOC Operations > Response.